I am an asset allocation fund manager at Columbia Threadneedle Investments. While stuff I post may look quite worky, this is actually a non-work blog.

 - A comment piece in the FT in June 2017 about how investors have done well by investing in inflation-linked bonds because we have experienced disinflation.

-- A piece I wrote on VoxEU in 2017 with Matt Tickle examining a previously undiscussed transmission channel for QE in the UK: shadow borrowing from defined benefit pension schemes.
+- A piece that Matt Tickle and I wrote on VoxEU in 2017 examining a previously undiscussed transmission channel for QE in the UK: shadow borrowing from defined benefit pension schemes.

 - A submission made to the UK Parliamentary Treasury Select Committee on post-2008 monetary policy in early 2017.